Which country is cheaper, Portugal or Switzerland?

 Lagos: The area is a favorite for backpackers who come to hang out on the beaches during the day or party late into the night after the sun goes down.
 There are plenty of hostels around town and many offer a social vibe where it's easy to meet other travelers.

-For students, both Switzerland and Portugal are fairly comparable places to visit.
+For students, both Switzerland and Portugal are great places to visit.

 It's common for students to visit Switzerland.
 A variety of study abroad and student programs can be found around the country, most notable in the larger cities of Lucerne, Bern, and Basel.